learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## Objectives

-In this lesson, we will learn how to:
+You will be able to:

 * Cast columns to the appropriate data types
 * Identify and deal with null values appropriately
 * Remove unnecessary columns
-* Check for and deal with multicollinearity
-* Normalize our data
+* Understand how to normalize data

 ### Getting Started